-This window shows a list of each directory being analyzed, however our example shows only one item.
+This window shows a list of each directory being analyzed; however our example shows only one item.
 The status column shows one of the following: pending, canceled, running, failed, or completed.
 If the status is pending or running, it can be canceled by selecting one or more rows and pressing the ‘Cancel Selection’ button.
 If the status is ‘failed’ or ‘completed’ the tabular data (.oar file) can be viewed either by double-clicking the item or selecting one or more items and pressing the “View Selection” button.
 In the lower right corner of the window is a button labeled “Details.”
 When pressed, the details of analysis are displayed or hidden at the bottom of the window.
 Once the analysis is complete, the information is stored in a file in the output directory.
 This file is automatically named beginning with the name of the folder followed by the date and time and finally with the file extension .obr for OSIRIS Batch Report.
 This file can be viewed later to show the details and/or open the tabular or .oar files.
 To retrieve an .obr file, select “Open Batch File…” or “Recent Files…” from the “File” pull down menu on the menu bar.

 OSIRIS Report Files

-The OSIRIS report files, also known as analysis files, contain information about the peaks found in the electropherogram data including alleles, area, RFU, base pairs, mean peak time, artifacts, and alerts of potential problems.
+The OSIRIS report files, also known as analysis files, contain information about the peaks found in the electropherogram data including alleles, peak area, RFU, base pairs, mean peak time, artifacts, and alerts of potential problems.
 The file extension for the report files created by OSIRIS is .oar for “OSIRIS Analysis Report.”
 The data in these files can be edited and saved with the file extension of .oer for “OSIRIS Edited Report.”
 To open a report file, select “Open” from the “File” pull down menu on the menu bar and search for the desired file.
 To open a recently viewed file, select “Recent Files…” from the “File” pull down menu.
 This will display a dialog window with up to 1000 recently viewed OSIRIS files of all types including report files.
 When a report file is opened, a window appears with a split pane containing a table or spreadsheet in the top pane and alert info in the bottom.
 The border between the two panes can be moved by clicking and dragging with the mouse.